Scoan5/System-Setup-Automation-Script/README.md

 Changed modifications of the script to execute and ran the script.
 - [Script running](screenshots/Execute-Script.png)

-Login page on CentOS shows the new username
+Login page on CentOS shows the new username.
 - [New user login](screenshots/New-User-Created.png)

-Checked for installed packages in the new users account terminal
+Checked for installed packages in the new users account terminal.
 - [Check for installed packages](screenshots/Checked-Packages-Installed.png)

-Videos showing the script "setup.sh" running
+Videos showing the script "setup.sh" running.
 - [Script Execution 1](screenshots/Script-Run-1.gif)
 - [Script Execution 2](screenshots/Script-Run-2.gif)
 - [Script Execution 3](screenshots/Script-Run-3.gif)